aspnetrun/run-aspnetcore-realworld/README.md

 ## Contributing

+We have a lot of **missing features** you can check [here from our project page](https://github.com/aspnetrun/run-aspnetcore-realworld/projects/1) and you can develop them.
+We are waiting for your pull requests.
 Please read [Contributing.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning